 Scope 1 (direct GHG) emissions are those released directly by AWACs’ sites through direct use of energy sources on-site such as natural gas.
 Scope 2 or indirect emissions are those from electricity generated by external energy suppliers that supply energy to AWAC’s sites and also associated with the generation of steam at the co-generation facilities located at the Pinjarra refinery.

-In 2017 Scope 3 emissions have been calculated for the first time and encompasses;
+In 2018 Scope 3 emissions have been calculated and reported for the second time and encompasses;

 - Purchased goods and services